lauraschaposnik/lauraschaposnik.github.io/_pages/travelmap.md

 ---
 layout: page
-permalink: /hitchintree/
+permalink: /travelmap/
-title:  Interactive Hitchin tree
+title:  My Travel Map
 nav: false
-heading: Interactive Hitchin tree
+heading: My Travel Map
 ---
-Interactive map of cities I've visited to see collaborators, give talks, and attend conferences.
+An interactive map of cities I've visited to see collaborators, give talks, and attend conferences.
 Online-only entries are excluded.
 Future 2026 entries are available as a toggle.

   <iframe